vrandall66/front-end-submissions-public/1810/mod-2/whateverly/traveling-fan.md

 - Looking at contributions in a group of three (comparing commits as well as actual code/features added) the split of the work does not seem balanced.
 - Make sure that you are giving the _why_ behind your PR.
 Majority of PRs has no description of what has changed and needs reviewing or simply asks reviewiers to check things out or have a look at things (not being specific on what has changed or why).
 A lack of direction from the person requesting a review/help makes it infinitely more difficult for a reviewer to give a good review.
-- Work on giving critical, constructive feeback to make the applicaiton better - many line-by-line comments simply compliment what has been done.
+- Work on giving critical, constructive feeback to make the application better - many line-by-line comments simply compliment what has been done.
 - Tagged instructors 12/19, 12/29, and 1/2.
 Lines of code submitted: under 100, around 300, and over 5000 with snapshots.

 ------------------------------------------------------------------